 The chart below summarizes the program choices available to graduate students.
 Applicants to the department are asked to indicate on their application which program they are applying to.
 Each program has required and elective courses and other program requirements that are described on pages linked to the specialization.
 Please browse our admission page for more information and applications to the Department.

 The MA programs require 30 credits, or a 9-credit research thesis and 21 course credits.
-The MEd programs require 30 credits, or typically 9 courses plus a graduating paper (for TQS certification in British Columbia).
+The MEd programs require 30 credits, or typically 9 courses plus a graduating paper.
 A minimum of 24 credits must be in graduate-level courses (including the 9-credit MA thesis or 3-credit MEd graduating paper) for all master’s programs.
 All on-campus master’s programs in the Department can be pursued either full time or part time.
 Theses and graduating papers often focus on questions or issues that cut across disciplines and professional fields.
 This year there are approximately 300 students studying in the department’s various graduate programs.

 The MEd degree is designed primarily for students wishing to pursue professional study in education or to prepare for positions of leadership in varied settings and is often the choice of professionals who want to reflect on issues of practice with colleagues through a breadth and depth of courses.
 The MA degree is particularly recommended for students who may wish to pursue a doctorate at a later date, although the MEd does not preclude application to advanced study.